databricks/terraform-provider-databricks/docs/resources/obo_token.md

 ## Example Usage

-Creating a token for a narrowly-scoped service principal
+Creating a token for a narrowly-scoped service principal, that would be the only one (besides admins) allowed to use PAT token in this given workspace, keeping your automated deployment highly secure.
+Keep in mind, that given declaration of `databricks_permissions.token_usage` would remove permissions to use PAT tokens from `users` group.

 ```hcl
 resource "databricks_service_principal" "this" {